paulRbr/blog-2/content/routing_calc_history.rst

 `Edgard Dijkstra <https://en.wikipedia.org/wiki/Edsger_W._Dijkstra>`_ is Dutch.

-He is one big names in computer science.
+He is one of the big names in computer science.
 He is know for his handwriting and quotes such as:

 * ``Simplicity is prerequisite for reliability``
 * ``The question of whether Machines Can Think... is about as relevant as the question of whether Submarines Can Swim``